 John got a re-pose of arms and legs with muscle re-scultps to look more natural and to repair damage done while twisting metal.
 Tars got new, more prominent movie-esque tusks, stolen from the helm of a barbarian model.

+While all this modification was going on, I was also tweaking the overall composition of the diorama with invaluable input from my friends Damon and Celso.
+They helped me gel the movement and action of the figures as well as the sight lines and eye flow through the piece.
 With the composition set, I broke large cork bits simulate rock and elevation for the "rear" Banth.
 I then flowed bits of them forward and right through the piece, thinking of them coming from a land-slide.
 Finer cork was broken into smaller rubble and placed in the deeper recesses of the wood to add texture and even out the ground.
 All this was done while trying to keep plenty of the natural grooves and striations that got me so jazzed about Mopari wood in the first place.
+With all that done, there was nothing left but to prime the pieces and bring the diorama to life!

 No comments: